reflectoring/reflectoring.github.io/content/blog/2024/2024-07-12-junit5-functional-interfaces.md

 }
 ```

-In `testAssertAllExecutable()` method, `Assertions.assertAll()` groups 3 assertions.
-The first checks if sum of `num1` and `num2` equals `sum`.
-The second verifies if string input starts with `prefix`.
-Finally, the third checks if `count` is less than 0, asserts that creating `ArrayList` with count will throw `IllegalArgumentException`, otherwise asserts that string `arg` repeated count times equals result.
+In the `testAssertAllExecutable()` method, `Assertions.assertAll()` groups 3 assertions provided as a lambda function.
+The first assertion checks if the sum of `num1` and `num2` equals `sum`.
+The second assertion verifies if the string input starts with `prefix`.
+Finally, the third assertion checks if `count` is less than 0, asserts that creating `ArrayList` with count will throw `IllegalArgumentException`, otherwise asserts that string `arg` repeated count times equals result.

 ### Using Executables in `assertDoesNotThrow()`

-**The `Assertions.assertDoesNotThrow()` method asserts that execution of the supplied executable does not throw any kind of exception.** Thus, we can explicitly verify that the logic under test executes without encountering any exception.
-It is useful assertion method we can use to test the *happy paths*.
+**The `Assertions.assertDoesNotThrow()` method asserts that the execution of the supplied executable does not throw any kind of exception.** Thus, we can explicitly verify that the logic under test executes without encountering any exception.
+It is a useful assertion method that we can use to test the *happy paths*.

 Here's a simple example: